rothos/choice/index.md

 This book contains a distillation and summary of the most useful and practical ideas of the Immanent Metaphysics.
 These ideas are presented with the intent of enabling the reader to lead a more meaningful, healthy life.
 This book represents a personal search for those concepts believed to be of maximum value and usefulness in making effective choices.
 The intent is to provide the philosophical foundations necessary for people in western culture to enhance the quality of all life.

 Rather than attempt to be a final work on the philosophy of choice, the aim of this book is to provide potent seed ideas and concepts for further reflection and development.
-The ideas presented herein are starting points for deeper consideration, meditation, an devolution.
+The ideas presented herein are starting points for deeper consideration, meditation, and devolution.
 As a summary, this book contains only as much text as is needed to gracefully outline those notions which are of maximum significance and importance in the living of a high quality life.
 Emphasis on clarity and essence is inherent in this philosophy.

 ### The Format of Presentation